andreasdr/minitscript/documentation/README-Lambda-Functions.md

 # 1. Lambda functions

 Lambda functions are anonymous functions, means they have no name, and are defined inline.
-You can use lambda functions with array, set, maps and more MinitScript API.
+You can use lambda functions with array, set, maps and more MinitScript API, if a argument takes a Function.

 As a statement lambda functions are written like

   ($arg0, ..., $argN) -> { console.printLine($arg0); ... }